Windy Bank: Architecture

+Interior

-Internally, the house retains significant historic features.
-The hall contains arched and moulded fire surrounds, chamfered beams with stepped stops, and remnants of timber-framed roof trusses, including a king-post truss over the hall.
+Internally, the hall contains arched and moulded fire surrounds, chamfered beams with stepped stops, and remnants of timber-framed roof trusses, including a king-post truss over the hall.
 The rear wing preserves an original boarded door, a bread oven within the gable stack, and roof trusses with diagonal struts.
 Later alterations include a 19th-century extension and 20th-century additions, such as a porch and garage.